The Bacchae: Plot

 Dionysus, still in disguise, persuades Pentheus to forgo his plan to defeat and massacre the women with an armed force.
 He says it would be better first to spy on them, while disguised as a female Maenad to avoid detection.
 Dressing Pentheus in this fashion, giving him a thyrsus and fawn skins, Dionysus leads him out of the house.
 At this point, Pentheus seems already crazed by the god's power, as he thinks he sees two suns in the sky, and believes he now has the strength to rip up mountains with his bare hands.
 He has also begun to see through Dionysus' mortal disguise, perceiving horns coming out of the god's head.
 They exit to Cithaeron.

 A messenger arrives to report that once the party reached Mount Cithaeron, Pentheus wanted to climb an evergreen tree to get a better view and the stranger used divine power to bend down the tall tree and place the king in its highest branches.
 Then Dionysus, revealing himself, called out to his followers and pointed out the man in the tree.
 This drove the Maenads wild.
 Led by Agave, his mother, they forced the trapped Pentheus down from the tree top, ripped off his limbs and his head, and tore his body into pieces.

 After the messenger has relayed this news, Agave arrives, carrying her son's bloodied head.
 In her god-maddened state, she believes it is the head of a mountain lion.
 She proudly displays it to her father, Cadmus, and is confused when he does not delight in her trophy, but is horrified by it.
 Agave then calls out for Pentheus to come marvel at her feat, and nail the head above her door so she can show it to all of Thebes.
 But now the madness begins to wane, and Cadmus forces her to recognize that she has destroyed her own son.

 As the play ends, the corpse of Pentheus is reassembled as well as is possible, and the royal family is devastated and destroyed.
-Agave and her sisters are sent into exile, and Dionysus decrees that Cadmus and his wife Harmonia will be turned into snakes and leads a barbarian horde to plunder the cities of Hellas.
+Agave and her sisters are sent into exile, and Dionysus decrees that Cadmus and his wife Harmonia will be turned into snakes and lead a barbarian horde to plunder the cities of Hellas.

+In classical history

+In his biography of the Roman statesman and general Marcus Licinius Crassus, the ancient historian Plutarch claims that after his defeat and death at the Battle of Carrhae in 53 BC, Crassus' head was sent to the king of Parthia, Orodes II, where it was used "as a prop, standing in for the head of the tragic Pentheus" in a production of The Bacchae.